Shreekant-04/events-node/README.md

 |    ├── exploreItems.txt
 ├── index.js              # The Node.js server script
 ├── README.md              # Documentation for the project

 ```

 ### Contributing
 Feel free to fork this repository, create new features, or submit issues.
 Contributions are welcome!

   - Fork the repository.
-  -Create a new branch for your feature or bugfix.
+  - Create a new branch for your feature or bugfix.
-  -Open a pull request when your changes are ready for review.
+  - Open a pull request when your changes are ready for review.